emson/elf0/README.md

 - It manages the passage of data (LLM responses) between agents in the sequence.
 - Handles interactions with different LLM clients and their specific parameters.
 - Automatically manages MCP server connections and tool execution.
+- Executes custom Python functions with parameter binding from workflow state.
 - Supports complex workflow patterns with conditional branching and loops.

 ### 3. AI-Powered Workflow Optimization (Elf Agent)